pugliesedev123/Capstone-Project-BIOT670i-2025/README.md

 Portions of this work were completed as part of the University of Maryland Global Campus M.S.
 Biotechnology capstone.
 More information on project goals can be found in `Project_Description.pdf`.

+Portions of these results were also used to create the poster "Analyzing the Impact of Increased Species Diversity on Machine Learning-Based Image Classification within the Megatoothed Sharks" for the joint Mid-Atlantic and NorthEast (MANE) Geobiology Symposium at the Edelman Fossil Park and Museum on Friday, 27 February 2026.

+A copy of the poster can be found at `Megatoothed_Sharks_MANE_Presentation.pdf`.
+Image credits and licensing details can be found at: `Megatoothed_Sharks_Deep_Learning_Credit_Citation.pdf`.

 ---

 ## Installation